 Shopping behaviors are always changing, but while you might not be able to predict drastic fluctuations in demand every time, it’s a good idea to stay aware of how consumer demand in the retail industry is shifting in response to current events.

 Some good news?
-Shopping online — and on Amazon — is increasingly entrenched in U.S. consumer behavior, and 71% of consumers believe the majority of consumer shopping will happen online in the future.
+Shopping online — and on Amazon — is increasingly entrenched in U.S. consumer behavior, and 65% of consumers will continue to shop on Amazon in 2022 and in the future.

 Read more about how consumer behavior is changing in our quarterly Consumer Trends Report.